eemeli/yaml-docs/source/includes/content_nodes.md

 To construct a `Seq` or `Map`, use [`YAML.createNode()`](#yaml-createnode) with array, object or iterable input, or create the collections directly by importing the classes from `yaml/seq` and `yaml/map`.

 Once created, normal array operations may be used to modify the `items` array.
 New `Pair` objects may created by importing the class from `yaml/pair` and using its `new Pair(key, value)` constructor.
-Note in particular that this is required to create non-`string` keys.

 ## Comments